rolawuyi1/Call-Center-Excel-Dashboard/README.md

 A simple, well-detailed interactive dashboard report was created using a pivot chart.
 Then, slicers were inserted to filter the dashboard by Sentiment.
-Calculation was made to show the Total Number of Customers, Customers who spent over 30 minutes on calls and customers who called more than once
+Calculation was made to show the Total Number of Customers, Customers who spent over 30 minutes on calls and Customers who called more than once

 ❓ Business Question